Providing peer support to future business professors.

-Since 1994, the PhD Project’s extensive network provides Hispanic, Native, and African Americans the tools and resources to become business professors at leading universities around the world.
+Since 1994, the PhD Project’s extensive network has provided more than 1,600 Black/African Americans, Latinx/Hispanic Americans, and Native Americans the tools and resources to become business professors at leading universities around the world.
 As faculty, they serve as role models to attract and mentor future generations of minority students to become the future professors of tomorrow.

-GMAC has provided US$3.7 million in total funding since 1994 in support of The PhD Project's mission.
-There are currently 400 minority doctoral students in programs and The PhD Project is helping them pursue their dream of earning a doctoral degree.
+GMAC has provided US$4.7 million in total funding since 1994 in support of The PhD Project's mission.
+There are currently 300 minority doctoral students in programs and The PhD Project is helping them pursue their dream of earning a doctoral degree.

 Goals of the PhD Project